Each school suspends four men's basketball student-athletes

 The fight between the rivals broke out with just seconds left in Saturday night’s game.

-Gates, Octavius Ellis and Cheikh Mbodj, have been suspended for six games.
-Ge’Lawn Guyn is suspended for one game.
+Cincinnati said it would suspend players Yancy Gates, Octavius Ellis and Cheikh Mbodj for six games and Ge’Lawn Guyn for one game.

 Xavier suspended Dezmine Wells and Landen Amos for four games and Mark Lyons for two, the school said in a statement.
-Tu Holloway, a senior for the Musketeers who said defiantly in the post-game press conference that “we got a whole bunch of gangsters in the locker room,” was given a one-game suspension.
-Holloway recanted his comments the next day and apologized for the fight.
+Senior Tu Holloway was given a one-game suspension.

-The university “will not tolerate this from those who have the privilege of representing the University of Cincinnati,” Babcock said.
+“We want to deal with this in a prompt and direct manner and send the message that we will not tolerate this from those who have the privilege of representing the University of Cincinnati,” he said.